 Loan loss provisions have affected the bank's net profitability in 2008 and 2009, increasing from NOK65 million to NOK82 million.
-The year-on-year increase is even more substantial when adjusting for a NOK35 million provision related to the guarantee provided to Eksportfinans that was booked in 2008 and largely reversed in 2008.
+The year-onyear increase is even more substantial when adjusting for a NOK35 million provision related to the guarantee provided to Eksportfinans that was booked in 2008 and largely reversed in 2009.

 The score for profitability is C with a weakening trend, mainly reflecting our expectations that growth in net interest income is uncertain as lending growth is to remain contained.
+Although we note a significant overall improvement in profits in the last couple of quarters, much of it can be attributed to one-off effects.

-Factor 6: Liquidity
+Factor 6:

+Liquidity: